This landmark conservation bill that created a way for Americans to protect their most pristine wildlands for future generations.

 The Wilderness Act is considered one of America’s greatest conservation achievements.
 The act created our National Wilderness Preservation System and provided the means for Americans to induct unspoiled areas into the system.

-The Wilderness Society played an instrumental role in passing the Wilderness Act, and has since utilized this tool to contribute a total of 109 million acres to the National Wilderness Preservation System.
+The Wilderness Society played an instrumental role in passing the Wilderness Act, and has since utilized this tool to contribute a total of nearly 112 million acres to the National Wilderness Preservation System.

 The Wilderness Act created the National Wilderness Preservation System and immediately placed 54 areas into the system.
 Those areas included 9.1 million acres in 13 states, including some of our most iconic wilderness areas: